 If you use a flat brush to straighten your frizzy hair while blow drying, be sure to use a natural boar-bristle brush.
 It can help carry your scalp’s natural oil down to the ends.
 This can moisturize the entire hair shaft and reduce the oil build-up at the scalp.

 Relaxers, straighteners and coloring can cause brittleness and lead to breakage.
 Stick to salon products for these services, and be sure they’re done by a licensed professional who can choose the correct formulas, products and techniques for your frizzy hair.
 When you get these services done, be sure to talk to your stylist about recommending deep conditioning and hot oil treatments or masks to restore moisture.

 Don’t Over Use Hot Tools on Frizzy Hair

 Heat damages frizzy hair, so try to avoid using flat irons and curling irons as much as possible.
 Limit heat sources to a blow dryer with a diffuser whenever you can, and don’t shower in scalding hot water.
 If something is hot enough to burn your skin, it burns your frizzy hair too.
 When you do use heat, be sure to prep your hair with a heat-protectant spray.
 When you use an iron of any kind, don’t hold it in one place for too long.

 When you simply must use a blow dryer, try drying the roots only to avoid drying out the hair shaft and frizzy ends.
 As with above, use a heat-protective product on your hair before drying it to retain moisture.
-For a natural air dry look, explore this line of styling products -- Style Link Air Dry Wild BoHo Texturizing Cream.
+For a natural air dry look, use air dry styling creams.